Executive will oversee DOD's computer forensics laboratory and investigator training program

 The Defense Department has created a senior executive service position to oversee its computer forensics laboratory and investigator training program.

-The director will supervise up to 80 employees, manage a $12.5 million budget and lay out a long-term strategy for the center.
-In addition to some technical expertise, candidates for the director's job should have "proven management and leadership ability in programs of national importance," Taylor said.
-Prior DOD or law enforcement experience is important but not required.
+In addition to some technical expertise, the candidate should have "proven management and leadership ability in programs of national importance," Taylor said.
+And having DOD or law enforcement experience is important but not required.

-"We want to cast our net wider in government, rather than just Defense," Taylor said.
+"We want to cast our net wider in government, rather than just Defense," Taylor said regarding the hiring of a director, as well as the center's work in government.
 He would like the director to turn the forensics laboratory and training program into an institute that would serve as a resource for academics, private industry and graduate students.

 "No one's ahead in this business if everyone else is falling behind," Taylor said of computer crime.
 President Clinton's May 1998 Presidential Decision Directive 63 called on federal agencies to work with private industry and academia to implement critical infrastructure protection plans for physical and electronic systems.

 DCITP, which began in 1998, has trained nearly 1,500 DOD law enforcement special agents.
 The Defense Cybercrimes Center director can help DCITP implement distance — learning technology so that the nearly 3,800 special agents can take the classes, which last from two days to six weeks, Taylor said.

 NEXT STORY: Storage options abound